Asquart/TESReloadedFPSEdition/VulkanLayer/COMPUTE_SHADERS.md

 ## Accessing depth, normals, and shadows

-* Depth: sample the depth map via binding 1 as shown in `placeholder_ao.comp`.
-The depth buffer is shared as a combined image sampler.
-Sampling returns the hardware depth value (0–1), so any linearization must be performed in-shader if needed.
+* Depth: binding 1 exposes `TESR_DepthBuffer`, which stores the combined view-space depth (`CombineDepth.fx`) in floating point form.
+The X channel contains view-space depth normalized by the camera far plane, so you can compare or differentiate values without additional linearization.
 * Source color: binding 2 provides the post-effect color buffer prior to compute.
 Use it to combine computed lighting with the scene color.
 * Normals: binding 3 exposes `TESR_NormalsBuffer`, which stores screen-space normals encoded in the `[0,1]` range.
 Decode with `normal = normalize(tex * 2.0 - 1.0)` before use.
-* Additional buffers: shadow maps (`TESR_ShadowAtlas`, `TESR_OrthoMapBuffer`, `TESR_PointShadowBuffer`, `TESR_ShadowSpotlightBuffer#`), the combined depth buffer (`TESR_DepthBuffer`), and antialiasing helpers (`TESR_SMAA_Edges`, `TESR_SMAA_Blend`) are published every frame.
+* Additional buffers: shadow maps (`TESR_ShadowAtlas`, `TESR_OrthoMapBuffer`, `TESR_PointShadowBuffer`, `TESR_ShadowSpotlightBuffer#`), the original hardware depth map (`TESR_DepthTexture` / `TESR_MainDepthStencil`), and antialiasing helpers (`TESR_SMAA_Edges`, `TESR_SMAA_Blend`) are published every frame.
 Author shaders can look them up by name inside `TryInjectComputeWork` or extend the descriptor layout to bind more resources as needed.
 The bridge supports up to four handles per surface, so Direct3D pointers and Vulkan objects can be forwarded together.
 On the Vulkan side make sure the declared descriptor type matches the usage flags you set when registering the texture (e.g., `TR_BRIDGE_RT_USAGE_SAMPLED_BIT` → sampled image, `TR_BRIDGE_RT_USAGE_STORAGE_BIT` → storage image).

 ## Adding a new compute effect